 Frequently Asked Questions

 We ask for two letters of recommendation.
-At least one of these should be written by your high school guidance counselor, teacher or principal.
-The second letter may be submitted by anyone who knows you well and can attest to your character, leadership ability, commitment to community service, or academic achievement.
-This may include someone such as an employer, coach, or mentor.
-It cannot be your mother, father or guardian.
+At least one of these should be written by your high school counselor, teacher or principal.
+The second letter may be submitted by someone who knows you well and can attest to your character, leadership ability, commitment to community service, and/or academic achievement.
+This may include an employer, mentor or coach.
+It cannot be your mother, father, guardian or a family member.

-No. We do not have cut-off scores.
-Competition for the scholarships is intense, however, and successful applicants have demonstrated a serious commitment to academics.
-This is reflected in their high grade point averages, rank in class, and test scores.
+Because we do not require SAT/ACT test scores, there are no minimum requirements.
+Because the scholarship is competitive, successful applicants have demonstrated a serious commitment to academics.
+This is reflected in their course selection, high grade point averages, rank in class and test scores.

-Due to the large number of applicants, we are unable to accept faxed or emailed applications or any part of the application.
+APPLICATIONS MAY NOT BE FAXED.
+Due to the large number of applicants, we are unable to accept faxed applications.

 Yes.
 You must be a U.S. citizen or permanent resident in order to apply.